 Minimum entry requirements are

 The Bachelor of Design (Honours) at level 8, or the Postgraduate Diploma in Design at level 8 with an overall grade of B+ (75%) in Design Research Methods and Applied Design Project 2 or an equivalent postgraduate qualification of 120 credits in a related area.

+A physical or digital portfolio which demonstrates a depth of engagement with creative work relevant to their field.

 Exceptional applicants not meeting the entry requirements but with appropriate documented professional experience may also be considered.

 International entrants must demonstrate that they have equivalent experience/qualifications as domestic entrants, and, for those whose first language is not English, must provide evidence of English language competence of IELTS academic band score of 6.5 (overall) with no individual band less than 6.0, or equivalent.